Table of Contents

 An appropriately sized set of pet diapers can also help you and your pooch temporarily.

-However, if your pet is like my dogs who hate the idea of diapers and can remove them in a snap, I recommend the training pads.
+However, if your pet is like my dog, who hates the idea of diapers and can remove them in a snap, I recommend the training pads.

 Most dogs will not feel comfortable wearing diapers, so this should only be used as a last resort and only for a short period.

-Other tools that can help you temporarily deal with this problem are trays that you can place in the crate (ideally, with pee pads.)
+Other tools that can help you temporarily deal with this problem are potty trays like this that you can place in the crate (ideally, with pee pads).

-You can also use pet odor eliminators that contain enzymes to discourage the dog from pooping where you spray it (this is my favorite)
+You can also use pet odor eliminators that contain enzymes to discourage the dog from pooping where you spray it!

 Below are some of the best products I used for this problem.